Red to blue: How the All Blacks perform under pressure

 After that there was intense work for both coaches and players, in the classroom, on the training pitch and in matches, with techniques practised and honed.

-It would be easy to say ‘the rest is history’, as the All Blacks won the World Cups in 2011 and 2015 - and are favourites to do so again in 2019 - but Fairn is too modest and sensible to claim credit.
+It would be easy to say ‘the rest is history’, as the All Blacks won the World Cups in 2011 and 2015 - and are favourites to do so again in 2019 - but Fairn refuses to claim credit.

 “But there was a sustainable use of Gazing concepts in the way the All Blacks prepared and performed.
 There was an acknowledgement that mentality was an important cog in the performance wheel, along with the technical, physical and tactical.”